coderplex-org/coderplex-bot/README.md

 # Coderplex Bot

-Coderplex Chat Bot is a bot that keeps track of all the messages that are exchanged in our community chatroom, and used the information as a input to evaluate the expertise and helpful of members in our community, awarding them points accordingly
+Coderplex Chat Bot is a bot tthat uses basic AI to track all the messages that are exchanged in our community chatroom, and then uses the information as a input to evaluate the expertise and helpful of each member in our community, awarding them points accordingly on their profile

 ## Requirements